Sean Clifford: Green Bay Packers

 Clifford was selected by the Green Bay Packers in the fifth round with the 149th pick of the 2023 NFL draft.
 He signed his rookie contract on May 5, 2023.

 He made his NFL debut on September 10, 2023, relieving Jordan Love in the closing minutes of a 38–20 win against the Chicago Bears; he attempted no passes and rushed the ball once for no gain.
 He did not see the field again until December 31, when he completed his first NFL pass attempt, a 37–yarder to Bo Melton, during a 33–10 win against the Minnesota Vikings.

 Clifford was released on August 27, 2024, and re-signed to the practice squad.
 He was elevated to the active roster for Weeks 2 and 3 in September 2024.
 Clifford was signed by the Packers to the active roster on January 11, 2025.

 On August 26, 2025, Clifford was released by the Packers as part of final roster cuts.

 Cincinnati Bengals

 On September 16, 2025, Clifford was signed to the Cincinnati Bengals' practice squad as a result of an injury to Bengals starting quarterback Joe Burrow.
 On October 31, Clifford was signed from the practice squad to the active roster as a result of an injury suffered by Joe Flacco.
+He was waived on November 24, and re-signed to the practice squad.

+Clifford signed a reserve/future contract with Cincinnati on January 5, 2026.
+On August 30, 2026, Clifford was waived by the Bengals as part of final roster cuts and re-signed to the practice squad the next day.